Finland’s development cooperation in Ukraine

 Ongoing projects and programmes

-• Partnership Fund for a Resilient Ukraine.
-Finland's support for the project in 2022–2024 amounts to EUR 4.3 million.
+- Partnership Fund for Resilient Ukraine.
+Finland’s support for the fund amounts to EUR 4.3 million in 2022–2024, and there are plans for further funding.

-• The World Bank’s Public Expenditures for Administrative Capacity Endurance (PEACE) Project that helps the Ukrainian government pay the wages of public-service and school employees and sustain the public sector’s ability to deliver public and basic services.
-Finland’s support to the funds totalled EUR 35 million in 2022–2023.
+- The World Bank’s Public Expenditures for Administrative Capacity Endurance (PEACE) Project that helps the Ukrainian government pay the wages of public-service and school employees and sustain the public sector’s ability to deliver public and basic services.
+Finland’s support to PEACE totals EUR 35 million in 2022–2025.

-• The World Bank’s Special Program for Ukraine and Moldova Recovery (SPUR) to improve the capacity of the Ukrainian government to provide basic public services.
-The programme will restore critical infrastructure, implement policy reforms and accelerate long-term recovery and reconstruction in key sectors.
+- The World Bank’s Special Program for Ukraine and Moldova Recovery (SPUR) aims to improve the capacity of the Ukrainian government to provide basic public services and to restore critical infrastructure, implement policy reforms and accelerate long-term recovery and reconstruction in key sectors.
+Finland provides a total of EUR 62 million in support for the programme through loans and grants.

-• At Ukraine’s request, Finland delivered temporary family homes to Ukrainians who have lost their homes in the war and mobile accommodation facilities to rescue personnel.
+- At Ukraine’s request, Finland has delivered temporary family homes to Ukrainians who have lost their homes in the war and mobile accommodation facilities for rescue personnel.

 Finland’s development cooperation to improve energy security and climate resilience